Frequently Asked Questions about the Math Placement Test

 Q. What if I want to review but don't have a math textbook or notes available?

 A. Mention that in your comment, and just do the best you can.
-(Or maybe you can find a textbook to borrow from a library.)
+(Or maybe you can find a textbook to borrow from a library or some online resources.)

 Q. Why can't I use a calculator on this test?